two Taskers lifting a heavy sofa

 cost to move furniture - Taskers carrying a table across a wooden deck during a moveTwo Taskers working together to lift and move a table

 When it comes to moving furniture, time is money—literally.
 If your residence has a narrow staircase or a slow lift, expect the cost of moving house furniture to increase.
 The same applies if there isn’t a close parking spot for the truck.
-Loading and unloading would take longer, as movers would have to carry your furniture and walk further, leading to higher labour costs.
+Loading and unloading would take longer because movers would have to carry your furniture farther, leading to higher labour costs.

 Logistics can be challenging when moving into urban areas like London or Manchester since there are many one-way streets and frequent traffic jams.
 Moving into rural areas isn’t cheap because of the gravel roads and hilly terrain.
 Due to these logistical challenges, travel time takes longer, resulting in higher furniture moving rates.